AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 | on the 1-2 day of January after 2:00 pm also on the 2-3 day of January before 3:00 am | the asset in the channel starts player after 2:00 pm on January 1st, continues playing until 3:00 am on January 2nd, then it starts again on January 2nd at 2:00 pm and continues playing until 3:00 am on January 3rd |

    > [!NOTE]
    > When defining days of the week and months, you can both use the short hand and full-name notations, such as, Mon/Monday and Jan/January.

-   >[!NOTE]
-   >You can also use _military time_ notation (that is, 14:00) instead of *am/pm* notation (that is, 2:00 pm).
+Additionally, you can also use _military time_ notation (that is, 14:00) instead of *am/pm* notation (that is, 2:00 pm).

 ## Multi-asset Activation {#multi-asset-scheduling}